Traci Hunter Abramson

 Traci Hunter Abramson is an American mystery and suspense novelist.
 Her books have received Whitney Awards for best mystery/suspense novel in 2012, 2013, and 2015.
 Her books often feature characters involved with the FBI or CIA, inspired by her time working for the CIA.
 Abramson's books are known for featuring characters who are members of the Church of Jesus Christ of Latter-day Saints characters and she has a large following among readers who are members of that Church.

 Education and background

 Abramson grew up in Arizona and lives in Stafford, Virginia.
 She joined the Church of Jesus Christ of Latter-day Saints when she was twelve years old.
-She studied business at Brigham Young University and worked for the CIA for six years, ending in 1995.
+She studied business at Brigham Young University and worked for the CIA for six years, from the late 1980s to 1995.
 Abramson is married and has five children.
 She has coached the North Stafford High School swim team for over 20 seasons.